ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

    $ sudo dnf install rabbit

-If using yum yum-config-manager might need to be installed:
+If using yum it is possible that yum-config-manager might need to be installed:

 .. code:: bash